mickaellarguier/instagram-like-bot/readme.md

 ## How does it work?

+### Feed

 Log and navigate to https://www.instagram.com/.
+Run instagram-feed-like-bot script **in the JS console** to start.

+### Hashtag page

-Run this script **in the JS console** to start.
+Log and navigate to https://www.instagram.com/explore/tags/github/.
+Run instagram-hashtag-like-bot script **in the JS console** to start.

+## Caution
-The script works only with English language accounts.
+The scripts works only with English language accounts.
 If you do not use Instagram in English, change the language of your account in the settings of the application or adapt the code with your language 😄